aquasecurity/cloudsploit/README.md

 ### Self-Hosted
 Follow the instructions below to deploy the open-source version of CloudSploit on your machine in just a few simple steps.

-### Hosted at Aqua Wave (SaaS)
+### Hosted at Aqua Wave
-CloudSploit is provided as part of Aqua Wave, a fully-managed cloud security solution maintained and updated by the cloud security experts at Aqua.
-Our hosted scanner handles the scheduling and running of background scans, aggregation of data into dashboards, tools, and visualizations, and integrates with popular third-party services for alerts.

-Sign up for [Aqua Wave](https://cloud.aquasec.com/signup) today!
+A commercial version of CloudSploit hosted at Aqua Wave.
+Try [Aqua Wave](https://cloud.aquasec.com/signup) today!

 ## Installation
 Ensure that NodeJS is installed.
 If not, install it from [here](https://nodejs.org/download/).